yue851893386/Gitbook-AI-SLAM/slam-with-objects-using-a-nonparametric-pose-graph.md

 -  Occupancy grid map with LiDAR or laser range finders

+In occupancy based approaches, the world is represented by 2D/3D grids composed of free spaces and occupied spaces.
+New scans from the LiDAR or laser range finders are compared and matched with previous scans to incrementally build such maps.

  The successful matching of two scans relies on geometric features such as corners.
+In places that lack such features, like long hallways, SLAM using occupancy grid maps tends to fail.

+- SLAM with 3D dense mapping and RGB-D cameras

 ## iSAM - Source Code Simulation